kintsugi-programmer/kintsugi-stack-interview-sql-ds/README.md

 ...

 **Explanation**:
-- Filters to show only geo_id 'g1' records
+- Filters to show only GeoID 'g1' records
 - First sorts by product ID (pid)
 - Within each product ID, sorts by amount in descending order
 - You can specify multiple ORDER BY columns separated by commas